-A Comparison between Google AdWords Search and Display Networks
+A Comparison between Google Ads Search and Display Networks

 Don’t Blindly Follow Google’s Advice

-It’s easy to see why advertisers don’t create separate campaigns for each network – ongoing AdWords campaign management requires time and effort and running the same campaign on both networks just makes it easier.
-Besides, AdWords advises targeting both networks as the best opportunity to reach more customers.
+It’s easy to see why advertisers don’t create separate campaigns for each network – ongoing Google Ads campaign management requires time and effort and running the same campaign on both networks just makes it easier.
+Besides, Google Ads advises targeting both networks as the best opportunity to reach more customers.
 This advice is actually self-serving because Google earns more money when advertisers expand their budgets to target both networks.

 Two Different Platforms